zoeurl/zoedowney.github.io/_posts/2023-07-11-the-talented-mr-ripley.md

 year: 1999
 image: /assets/images/the-talented-mr-ripley.webp
 image-credit: <a href="https://mubi.com/en/gb/films/the-talented-mr-ripley">Miramax</a>
-image-alt-text: "From right to left: "Dickie Greenleaf (Jude Law), Tom Ripley and their Italian friend are singing together in a jazz club.
+image-alt-text: "From right to left: Dickie Greenleaf (Jude Law), Tom Ripley and their Italian friend are singing together in a jazz club.
 The three men share a microphone and have joyful expressions on their faces"
 ---

 I place four droplets in the little plastic dish and wait barely a minute before the two familiar red lines appear.
 Self-isolation means comfort movies.
 I’ll aim to write today’s piece before the virus kicks in.